mcanouil/awesome-quarto/README.md

 - [DES RAP Book](https://pythonhealthdatascience.github.io/des_rap_book/) - A self-paced training resource on developing discrete event simulation models in Python and R, with a toggle at the top of each page allowing readers to switch between languages.
 - [Noah Weidig's website](https://github.com/noahweidig/noahweidig.github.io) - A single-page portfolio and blog with a custom light/dark theme (based on cosmo), an interactive 3D globe, and post-render scripts generating Open Graph cards.
 - [Quarto Pressmark](https://mdwm.org/quarto-pressmark/) - An elegant, typographic, minimalistic theme for Quarto websites, inspired by newspapers and tufte-css, with curated fonts and extensive custom styling (see <https://github.com/skriptum/quarto-pressmark>).
+- [ggsegverse](https://ggsegverse.github.io/) - Website for the `ggsegverse` R package ecosystem for brain-segmentation visualisation, with custom theming and JavaScript integration with the r-universe API.

 ### Book formats